"Ronda to Sevilla Tour"

 You begin in Ronda, set dramatically on a cliff above a deep river gorge which divides the town in two.
 Then head northwards to Sevilla, a city of stunning architecture, great food and the romance and drama of flamenco.
-Spend one more day on the bikes exploring the Roman ruins of Italica just outside the city.
-Then enjoy a final day exploring Sevilla - the Alcazar palace complex, Cathedral, Giralda Tower, narrow streets and atmospheric tapas bars
+Spend one more day on the bikes, exploring the Roman ruins of Italica, just outside the city.
+Then enjoy a final day exploring Sevilla on foot - the Alcazar Palace complex, Cathedral, Giralda Tower, narrow streets and atmospheric tapas bars

 Day 1 - Arrival in Ronda

 Check in to your hotel and enjoy the sights and sounds of the beautiful clifftop town of Ronda.
 Briefing and bike set up will take place on your first evening

 Day 2 - Ronda to Olvera

 35km - 461m ascent